CL-CHEN-Lab/OK-Seq/README.md

-# OKseqHMM: R package for profiling OK-Seq data to study the genome-wide DNA replication fork directionality
+# OKseqHMM: a R package for profiling OK-Seq data to study the genome-wide DNA Replication Fork Directionality (RFD)

 Package: OKseqHMM